tyrcho/blog/_posts/2017-02-24-property-based-testing-google-hashcode.md

 }
 ```

-By adding [scalacheck-shapeless](https://github.com/alexarchambault/scalacheck-shapeless) as described in this [sample project](https://github.com/tyrcho/scalatest-scalacheck-demo) :
+By adding [scalacheck-shapeless](https://github.com/alexarchambault/scalacheck-shapeless) as described in this [sample project](https://github.com/tyrcho/scalatest-scalacheck-demo), we can have ScalaCheck generate automatically instances of case classes.
 ```xml
 <dependency>
   <groupId>com.github.alexarchambault</groupId>